Mohamed Sissoko

-Mohamed Lamine Sissoko (born 22 January 1985) is a former professional footballer who played as a defensive midfielder.
+Mohamed Lamine "Momo" Sissoko (born 22 January 1985) is a former professional footballer who played as a defensive midfielder.
+He represented France, the country of his birth, at various youth levels before switching his international allegiance to Mali.

-Born in France, he could have elected to play for France internationally, but chose instead to play for the national side of his ancestral country, Mali.

 Club career

-Auxerre

-Sissoko played as a second striker in the youth system of French club AJ Auxerre.

 Valencia

-In 2003 Sissoko made a free transfer to Spanish club Valencia CF, managed by Rafael Benítez, where he was deployed in midfield.
-Valencia won the 2003–04 La Liga title and in the same year became UEFA Cup champions, during which Sissoko played nine matches.
-The following year, Benítez left to manage Liverpool and was replaced by Claudio Ranieri.
+In 2003, Sissoko left boyhood club Auxerre on a free transfer to Rafael Benítez's Valencia.
+He was part of the 2003–04 La Liga-winning squad and became a UEFA Cup champion that same year.
+The following year, Benítez went to Liverpool and was replaced by Claudio Ranieri.

 Liverpool

-Sissoko moved from Valencia to Liverpool for £5.6 million in the summer of 2005.
-His first appearance was against Kaunas on 26 July 2005 in the UEFA Champions League qualifiers.
-In February 2006, he suffered serious eye injury after collision with Benfica's midfielder Beto.
+Sissoko rejoined Benítez at Liverpool for £5.6 million in the summer of 2005 and made his first appearance in a UEFA Champions League qualifying tie against FBK Kaunas on 26 July.
+In February 2006, he injured his eye after colliding with Benfica midfielder Beto.

 Sissoko was part of the FA Cup winning side in 2006 and played an integral role for the team.
 In the summer of 2007, Sissoko rejected offers from Barcelona, CSKA Moscow and Juventus to stay on Merseyside.
 His only goal for Liverpool came on 25 August 2007, a low shot from twenty yards out against Sunderland in a 2–0 away win.

 Juventus

-In January 2008 Sissoko transferred to Italian club Juventus, where he would team up with former coach Claudio Ranieri, for a fee of €11 million.
-He made his first appearance for the club in February 2008, coming in as a 67th minute substitution for Tiago in a Serie A fixture versus Cagliari Calcio.
+In January 2008, Sissoko transferred to Italian club Juventus, where he would team up with former coach Claudio Ranieri, for a fee of €11 million.
+He made his first appearance for the club in February 2008, coming in as a 67th minute substitution for Tiago in a Serie A fixture versus Cagliari.
 Sissoko scored his first goal for Juventus on 2 March 2008, the equaliser against Fiorentina.
 During the first half of the 2008–09 season, he regularly featured in the starting line-up, forming a partnership with youngster Claudio Marchisio as the centre midfield pair in Claudio Ranieri's 4–4–2 formation.
-His season ended early after he broke his foot in March 2009 ruling him out for the rest of that season and into the start of the 2009–10 season.
+His season ended early after he broke his foot in March 2009, ruling him out for the rest of that season and into the start of the 2009–10 season.

 Sissoko's injury problems continued throughout the rest of the 2009–10 season and into 2010–11 season, as he suffered thigh strains, a leg strain, Achilles tendon inflammation, and finally season-ending knee surgery in March 2011.